zeekus/textfiles/pschism_build_document_with_spack.md

 ```

 - Edit the configuration files:
- *Summary: Edit the CC, CXX, FC, IFORT values in your mpi wrappers and reference the compilers.yaml*
+ *Summary: Edit the CC, CXX, IFORT values in your mpi wrappers and reference the compilers.yaml*
+ There may be a better way to do this.
+If you have one, please forward it on.

-*locate the intel mpi wrapper files - in the bin folder*
+ *locate* The intel mpi wrapper files - in the bin folder.

 ```
 [myhost spack]$ ls $(spack location -i intel-oneapi-mpi@2021.9.0%intel@2021.6.0)/mpi/2021.9.0/bin